 Have you been thinking about starting a WordPress blog?
-Does the idea of blogging about something you enjoy and sharing your insights, ideas, and tips with the world get you excited?
-Are you ready to start a blog, but aren’t sure what to do?
+Does blogging about something you enjoy and sharing your insights, ideas, and tips with the world excite you?
+Are you ready to start a blog but aren’t sure what to do?

 No problem.
 We’ve got your back with a step-by-step list of exactly what you need to do to start a WordPress blog.

 First things first.
-You need to name your blog and purchase the domain name from a domain registrar like NameCheap or Domain.com.
+You need to name your blog and purchase the domain name from a domain registrar.
 A domain name is also called your website address or URL.

 If possible, your domain name should match the name of your business or blog.
 If your business, brand, or personal name isn’t available, consider using the big result you help clients achieve or brand keywords as your domain name.